llpeterson/direct/access.md

 approach to mediating access is quite different.

-To set a little more context, ISPs (often a Telco or Cable company) typically operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
+To set a little more context, ISPs (often a Telco or Cable company) often operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites, each of which serves a city or neighborhood.
 These edge sites are commonly called *Central Offices* in the Telco world and *Head Ends* in the